Everything you need to know about visiting Abu Dhabi in August

 Day trips from Abu Dhabi in August

-It is not the best time of year to day trip beyond Abu Dhabi in the heat of summer, however some nearby experiences you could try include:
+It is not the best time of year to day trip beyond Abu Dhabi in the heat of summer and tackling ongoing domestic border restrictions.
+Some nearby experiences still within the Emirate of Abu Dhabi you could try include:

 - A daycation to Zaya Narui Island – just a 10-minute speed boat from Saadiyat Island